frederic-perez/AmE-dictionary/data/dictionary.md

 __on fire__ _idiom_ Something is going really well or someone is doing a fantastic job.
 __on foot__ _I work to work on foot._
 __on pins and needles__ _idiom_ Worried or excited about something.
+__on point__ On point is "exactly right" or "perfect."
+In slang, the expression often describes someone as "on their game" or "looking sharp."
 __on steroids__
 __on the back burner__ _idiom_ :two::hammer:
 __on the cards__ _idiom_ Very likely to happen. _She wants to get a promotion but it doesn't seem to be on the cards right now._